-Geospiza fortis Skull or Medium Ground Finch is museum quality polyurethane cast.
-Medium Ground Finch Skull is made in USA.
-One of Darwin’s Finches
+Geospiza fortis Skull Replica or Medium Ground Finch is museum quality polyurethane cast.
+Skull is 2-part skull (separate cranium and jaw).
+Made in USA.
+One of Darwin’s Finches.

 The Geospiza fortis or Medium ground finch is a species of bird in the family Thraupidae.